88 Online Therapy Tips (Get Better Results and Save Money)

 83. Establish a realistic timeline for achieving your goals so you don’t quit therapy prematurely.

-84. Be realistic about your budget and the consequences of going over that budget.
+84. Be realistic about your budget and the consequences of going over it.

 In a better world, money wouldn’t be the reason anyone made mental health decisions.
-But in our imperfect world, sometimes you have to make decisions based on what you can afford.
+But sometimes you have to make decisions based on what you can afford.
 If your therapist raises their rates, or your financial situation changes, you might need to stop or take a break.
-This is especially worth considering when you’ve made progress and are stable, but haven’t reached all of your therapeutic goals.
 Evaluate whether making further progress now is worth the financial hardship.
+It might be if you’re struggling with serious symptoms but it might not be if you’re not.
 Consider coming back when you can budget for it again.

 85. Recognize the difference between a patch of rough road and a dead end.

 In therapy, you’ll face parts of yourself you normally avoid.
 Expect to hit rough patches as you go along.
 Frustration, regression, and feeling stuck are all part of the process.
-One way to know when it’s truly time to quit is not when therapy feels hard, but when it starts to feel easy, shallow, or repetitive.
-Another sign it’s time to quit is when therapy no longer seems to have much of an effect on your life outside of the therapy room.
+A sign it’s truly time to quit is when it starts to feel easy, shallow, or repetitive.
+Another sign is when therapy no longer seems to have much of an effect on your life outside of the therapy room.

 Three Bonus Tips

-86. If you’re trying BetterHelp, use our alternate way to choose your therapist.
+86. If you’re trying BetterHelp, use our method to choose your own therapist.

 If you’re considering signing up with our sponsor, BetterHelp, and have specific questions about their platform, we recommend reading our BetterHelp FAQ.
 Among other information, you can find our insider’s tip for how to choose your own therapist instead of letting the site choose for you.